Maternity Leave Extended to 26 Weeks: What Does This Mean for Working Moms and Surrogates?

 Srinath Sai Ram

-We have to wait for the Gazette Notification for effective Date of Amendment (26 Weeks) with retrospective Date or Prospective Date
+We have to wait for the Gazette Notification for the effective date of the amendment (26 weeks) with a retrospective date or prospective date.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute